christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 ```

 Do not proceed to Step 7 until the Echo endpoint returns successfully and Terminal C shows the Functions host has started.

+> **Important — idle restart**: If the Functions app was already running from a previous session and has been idle for an extended period, restart it before continuing.
+A long-idle host can silently fail at `TriggerWorkflowActivity` with a disposed RSA key error (`Cannot access a disposed object — RSAImplementation`), causing Step 8 to fail because no GitHub Actions run is ever dispatched.
+To restart, stop Terminal C (`Ctrl+C`), then rerun the `func start` command above.

 ### Step 7: Trigger the workflow directly through `GithubWorkflowTrigger`